-Niagara Falls, Ont. — Annie Edson Taylor, the refined 63-year-old Bay City, Michigan, school teacher, had heard all that boasting by a Bowery tavern proprietor who claimed he went over the falls in a padded rubber suit in 1899.
-But Mrs. Taylor was never convinced that Steve Brodie had made the trip.
+Niagara Falls, Ontario, Canada — Annie Edson Taylor, the refined 63-year-old Bay City, Michigan, school teacher, had heard all that boasting by a Bowery tavern proprietor who claimed he went over the falls in a padded rubber suit in 1899.
+But Mrs Taylor was never convinced that Steve Brodie had made the trip.
 The feat simply was not substantiated, the lady noted.

 Mrs. Taylor responded with a slight reprimand for the eager photographer: ”Young man, it would be unbecoming a woman of my refinement and my years to parade before a holiday crowd in an abbreviated skirt!”

 Thousands of residents along both sides of the border lined the banks for a glimpse of Niagara’s ”newest daredevil” that afternoon of Oct.
 23. There was no trace of the barrel coming down the river toward the falls.

 Mrs Taylor hadn’t backed down.
 It was the veteran rivermen, hired to tow the barrel into midstream, who looked at the choppy waters and decided to renege on their part of the bargain.

 The weeping Mrs. Taylor, forced to cancel her plans for the day, was the immediate target of more barbs from the spectators, convinced more than ever that she was taking them for a ride!

 The next morning the river was indeed calmer.
 And the rivermen were ready to perform their roles, despite the spectators’ skepticism. ”If I say I’ll do a thing, I’ll do it,” Mrs. Taylor said.

 To one deep-rooted disbeliever, the school teacher said: ”If I gave my word that I’d stand before a cannon when it was being fired, I’d do that too!”‘